“I am coming soon. Continue strong in your faith so no one will take away your crown.”

 Isaiah 40:21, NCV

-I often struggle with debilitating depression and and nasty paranoia.
+I sometimes struggle with debilitating depression and paranoia.
 But I never want to surrender to it.
 I resist living out of the dumps.
 It is a heavy struggle at times, but we were re-created to soar.
 Please, never forget that.
+Now start flying!